 Time Required: 5 minutes

 Flipping over couch cushions and looking for extra change is so 1993.
-I've even tried keeping change in a jar in my house, but that jar has sat neglected for a few years now as my cash usage has dwindled to nothing.
+I've even tried keeping change in a jar in my house, but that jar has sat neglected for a few years now that my cash usage has dwindled to nothing.
 The truth is, even though I'd like to be better about keeping cash on hand, mostly I deal in digital currency (Venmo, Paypal and Debit Cards).
 I remember being small and taking my change to the grocery store or bank to cash in.
 I know this adds up over time, but it doesn't make sense for a hyper-digital lifestyle.

 So, what about all of that “extra change” from my purchases?
 Enter in new apps that help you save seamlessly by mimicking this “couch cushion” effect.
 Most of them function in the same way: by analyzing your checking account and removing super small amounts you wouldn't miss.
 Apps like Qapital allow you to set rules like rounding up to the nearest dollar or saving a dollar a week.
 Here's how I quickly saved $1000 by using these apps and any extra “found” money.

 Commit to Learning About How You Really Feel About Money